 Proof of Work (PoW)

-In PoW, nodes (called miners) compete to solve a complex mathematical puzzle, often involving finding a nonce value such that the hash of the data block meets a specific condition (e.g., starting with a certain number of zeros).
+In Proof of Work (PoW), specialized nodes called miners compete to solve a complex mathematical puzzle (called cryptographic), often involving finding a nonce value such that the hash of the data block meets a specific condition (e.g., starting with a certain number of zeros).

 Advantages: